melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/02-nextjs-app-router-presentation-notes.md

 It’s only in Client Components that can we **use lifecycle hooks**, such as useEffect or useState (15).
 That’s because Client Components are SSR’d like we are used to: rendered on the server, hydrated on the client.

+#### Usage

 Use Client Components for interactivity (15).
 As an analogy, SCs are the stage that you set up ahead of time and are fixed during a performance.
 CCs are like actors on the stage during the play, they interact with the audience and change over time.
 We want to use Server Components as much as possible, but a stage without actors is not a play.

+**How to make a Client Component** (a component that runs on the server and client, SSR): add a `use client` directive to the top of the component file, or import it into another Client Component.
+Anything rendered by a Client Component becomes a Client Component.
+It’s a point of infection.
+Imagine an invisible server-client boundary is created whenever a Client Component is encountered in the component hierarchy.

+(How to make a Client-only Component: with React.lazy)

+### Summary

 “What React Server Components do is give you optionality to decide where you want your code to run: the server, the client, or both.
 And when: build-time or run-time (27).”

-**In app router, all components are Server Components by default**.
-A Server Component is turned into a Client Components by

-- adding a `use client` directive to the top of the component file
-- *importing- any component into another Client Component

 The DX implications RSC enables fine-grained control: where our code runs is explicitly defined: the server, the client, or both.
-Because we not only *can be- explicit about where our code runs, i.e. if it’s a client or server component, but we always *should be- aware of it.
+Because we not only can be explicit about where our code runs, i.e. if it’s a client or server component, but we always should be aware of it.

-What is an SC and what is a CC can be tricky to architect.
-Sometimes a component silently executes on both the client and server, or loudly complain and require manually restructuring of the component tree.

-By following these patterns, development felt refreshingly straightforward.
-The application architecture was clean, and the initial performance metrics were impressive (26).

-## Rules

-Rules of ~~hooks~~ components:
+#### Rules of ~~hooks~~ components

 1. Server Components can render both Server Components and Client Components
 2. Client Component can render only other Client Components
 3. Server Components can only pass some types of data to Client Components as props

-Anything rendered by a Client Component becomes a Client Component.
-It’s a point of infection.
-Imagine an invisible server-client boundary is created whenever a Client Component is encountered in the component hierarchy.

 “When it comes to deciding server-client boundaries the parent/child relationship doesn't matter.”
-What matters is the **import relationship*- and **who is passing the props***.-
+What matters is the import relationship and **who is passing the props**.

+Need to think about component composition management, can’t just import anywhere, can’t just pass anything.
 All code written for Server Components **must be serializable**.
 Functions or classes cannot be passed from Server Components to Client.

-Need to think about component composition management, can’t just import anywhere, can’t just pass anything.

-## Patterns

-### Key Concepts
+What is an SC and what is a CC can be tricky to architect.
+Sometimes a component silently executes on both the client and server, or loudly complain and require manually restructuring of the component tree.

+## How to structure the application to for RSCs: component composition

 Created client components only at necessary interaction boundaries
-Passed server-generated props to client components
-Implemented forms with server functions that revalidated API calls
+Passed server-generated props to client components Implemented forms with server functions that revalidated API calls
 Placed React hooks strategically in leaf components or lower in the component tree

-### Pattern 1: Data locality with Server Components
+### Pattern 1: Data locality

-Only Server Components **can be*- **asynchronous**, so we can await data `fetch`ing on the server before returning JSX to the client.
+Only Server Components **can be asynchronous**, so we can await data `fetch`ing on the server before returning JSX to the client.

 Any Server Component can just… fetch data directly using a node library or using the fetch (22).
 No more using a library or using useEffect to manage complex loading states (react-query I still love you), and no more fetching a bunch of data at the page level with getServerSideProps and then drilling it down to the component that needs it (22).